-Risks Related to the recovery of cash at bank in Malta
+Risks Related to the Recovery of Cash at Bank in Malta

-In October 2018 the Company's bank in Malta, Satabank, was directed by the Malta Financial Services Authority (MFSA) to refrain, cease and desist from taking further deposits into the accounts of its current customers.
+In October 2018, the Company's bank in Malta, Satabank, was directed by the Malta Financial Services Authority (MFSA) to refrain, cease and desist from taking further deposits into the accounts of its current customers.
 The MFSA also asked Ernst & Young, to take charge of the bank's assets for the purpose of safeguarding the interests of depositors and to assume control of the bank's business.
-While management are confident that the Company will recover the funds held by Satabank, and are working through the process with the bank to move the funds to a new bank, there is a risk that it may be able to and the funds may remain frozen.
-The company has 46,489 euro in two bank accounts at Satabank.
+While management is confident that the Company will recover the funds held by Satabank, and are working through the process with the bank to move the funds to a new bank, there is a risk that it may be not able to and the funds may remain frozen.
+The Company has 46,489 euro (CA\$67,220) in two bank accounts at Satabank Dialogue with Satabank is ongoing and the Company anticipates release in full of these funds in 2020.